Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 Though on average you should vote every 30 to 60 minutes, the best posts will most likely not be made so regularly.
 A potential solution to this dilemma is to use a **sliding window score average as a threshold** to determine if a post has a high enough score to vote on, and to sample N (i.e. see if there are new posts) often.
 This means that the likelihood of voting on a new post is related to the scores of the previous posts.

+This is the method implemented in this bot.
+From the [algorithm doc](/docs/algorithm.md):

-The threshold decreases if the scores have been low, and increases if the scores are high.
-If there are a few good posts in one hour they will all get voted on and will raise the windowed average so that within that window the posts need to be better to be voted on.
-Similarly, if posts score very low for several hours in a row, the next post which is a bit better will get voted on.
-This solves the problem if finding an fixed, absolute threshold, and allows changes in the community, for example, to be automatically taken into account.
+> In general, the threshold decreases if the scores have been low, and increases if the scores are high.
+If there are a few good posts in one hour, it will get progressively less likely the are all voted on, as the threshold will get raised for each good post scored and processed.
+Similarly, if a lot of posts score very low, the next good post is much more likely to be voted on.

-The result (we have verified this works) is a steady flow of votes of relative quality to the most recent previous posts.
-Note that the window only includes posts which score above the minimum threshold, so really low scored posts are irrelevant to the threshold, i.e. there is some minimum standard of quality required.

-It also shows that the scoring system is relative and that, for example, a score of 40 does not mean anything except in relation to another score, say 20.
-40 is twice as "suitable" as 20, but beyond that we don't need to know anything, nor do we need to.
-This needs to be kept in mind when designing your bot algorithm, when setting the weights, and tested against real data.

-Finally, since the window size is hard to find, we can allow it to grow or shrink depending on how many suitable posts were found.
-If too few posts were found, e.g. less than 25, then we neeed to decrease the window size to allow it to respond faster to changes.
-If too many posts were found, e.g. more than 50, we should increase the window size to stop the threshold from sinking or rising too quickly.
+See that doc for more details on how votes are kept in check.